RajaniPayPal/rest-api-sample-app-dotnet/README.md

 SDK Integration
 ---------------
    * Integrate PayPal REST API SDK with an ASP.NET Web Application
+   * The NuGet package installs the dependencies to the solution and automatically updates the project in Visual Studio 2010 and 2012
    * Use NuGet.exe to install the dependencies in Visual Studio 2008
-   * The NuGet package installs the dependencies to the solution and automatically updates the project in Visual Studio 2010

 References
 ----------